SabineZilde/723w7-1/README.md

 * Reflect on the webinar of recent week applying the short convoying text.

-My basic recommendation for learning how line breaks work is to experiment and discover -- hit 'Enter' once (i.e., insert one newline), then hit it twice (i.e., insert two newlines),
+My basic recommendation for learning how line breaks work is to experiment and discover -- hit `Enter` once (i.e., insert one newline), then hit it twice (i.e., insert two newlines),

   see what happens.